ariyin/CS-32/notes.md

         - Push the newly constructed infix expression back onto the stack.
     4. Repeat steps 3 for all characters in the postfix expression until you reach the end.
     5. At the end, the stack will contain the final infix expression.
+- Converting infix to prefix:
+    1. Start reading the infix expression from right to left.
+    2. Same steps as converting infix to postfix.
+    3. Finally, reverse the output to obtain the prefix expression.
+- Converting prefix to infix:
+    1. Scan the prefix expression from right to left.
+    2. Same steps as converting postfix to infix
 - Evaluate a prefix expression:
     1. Start scanning the expression from right to left.
     2. If the current token is an operand (a number), push it onto the stack.